user202729/plover_run_shell/README.md

 The package is available on [GitHub](https://github.com/user202729/plover_run_shell) and [PyPI](https://pypi.org/project/plover-run-shell/).

+## Common issues

+The subprocess inherits Plover's environment, and some plugins might set some environment variables.

+For instance, on some operating systems, [`plover-debugging-console`](https://github.com/user202729/plover-debugging-console) may set `PAGER` environment variable. (see [issue #2](https://github.com/user202729/plover_run_shell/issues/2)) You may want to unset them explicitly, for example on systems with `env`:

+    env -uPAGER -uGIT_PAGER xterm

 ## Usage

 In order to use this plugin in [Plover](https://github.com/openstenoproject/plover) you need to